-Did you know that hundreds of studies over the last twenty years support the idea that romantic love is an attachment bond?
+Did you know that hundreds of studies over the last forty years or more support the idea that romantic love is an attachment bond?

-What this means is that throughout life, humans are wired to seek out and preserve physical and emotional closeness with at least one special person.
-And that person’s place can’t be filled by anyone else.
-This becomes our primary attachment figure, the person we turn to for help and support.
+What this means is that throughout life, as a human you are wired to seek out and preserve physical and emotional closeness with at least one special person.
+And that person’s place can’t be filled by anyone else when you’re attached to them.
+This person becomes your primary attachment figure, the person you turn to for help and support.

-Research has shown that particularly in times of stress, when we’re in doubt, anxious or sick, we seek out this irreplaceable person.
-That’s just the way we’re built.
-How people form an attachment to a romantic partner is one of the most studied topics in the relational sciences (note – this section is adapted from the work of Bowlby, Ainsworth, Shaver, Hazan and Zeifman’s work on attachment theory).
+Research has shown that particularly in times of stress, when you’re in doubt, anxious or sick, you seek out this irreplaceable person.
+That’s just the way you’re built.
+How people form an attachment to a romantic partner is one of the most studied topics in the relational sciences.

 Romantic attachments

 A romantic attachment (also called pair-bonding) is a deep emotional bond to another individual.
-The tendency to form a deep emotional bond to another individual is an universal feature of human life.
+The tendency to form a deep emotional bond to another individual is a universal feature of human life.

-The attachments we form to our romantic partners are designed to keep people together.
-When we form an attachment to a romantic partner—we want to be near that person.
-And we tend to feel safe and secure when our partners are around.
+The attachments you form to your romantic partners are designed by evolution to keep you together.
+When you form an attachment to a romantic partner, you want to be near that person.
+And you tend to feel safe and secure when your partner is around.
 Overall, forming an attachment was designed to help create stability.

-Not only do we form attachments to our romantic partners, but the loss of a partner can be devastating.
+Not only do you form attachments to your romantic partners, but the loss of a partner can be devastating.
 If you are attached to someone and the relationship comes to an end, the sense of loss can be overwhelming—including feelings of uncertainty, fear, and despair.
-Here is what you can do about this deep loss.
+Here is what you can do about fixing a broken heart.

 Deep emotional attachments

-Adults form a deep emotional attachment based on intimate physical contact—kissing and cuddling, etc. If you have repeated intimate contact with another person, you will most likely form a deep attachment to that person.
-Once an attachment is formed—people want to spend more time together, feel safe and secure in each other’s presence, and they will experience loss when the relationship comes to an end.
+Adults form a deep emotional attachment based on intimate physical contact—kissing, cuddling, being emotionally and sexually intimate etc. If you have repeated intimate contact with another person, you will most likely form a deep attachment to that person.
+Once an attachment is formed, you want to spend more time together, feel safe and secure in each other’s presence, and you will experience loss when the relationship comes to an end.

-Watch Helen Fischer talk about your brain on love hormones.
+Watch biological anthropologist Helen Fischer talk about your brain on love hormones.
 Play close attention to how the bonding hormone oxytocin creates attachment.

-Again, romantic attachments are designed to keep people together because over the course of human evolution people, who stayed together, had an easier time raising offspring than people who only came together for the purposes of sex.
+Romantic attachments are designed to keep you together because over the course of human evolution, people who stayed together had an easier time raising offspring than people who only came together for the purposes of sex.

 The downside to attachment bonds